futureversecom/sylo-ethereum-contracts/docs/spec.md

 This function should be called in conjunction with `depositEscrow` to also hold a `penalty` amount in escrow.
 When winning tickets are redeemed, if the face value of a ticket is greater than the sender's escrow, then the penalty will be burned instead.
-This is to prevent certain economic attacks.
+This is to prevent an  economic attack on the probabilistic micropayment mechanism called front-running.
 [Further detail with regards to the economics of the Sylo Network can be found in the overview](overview.md).